RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   <root-folder>/conf/tal/*.tal

-The Trust Anchor Locator (TAL) files for four Regional Internet Registries are included with this distribution: AFRINIC, APNIC, Lacnic and RIPE NCC.
+The Trust Anchor Locator (TAL) files for four Regional Internet Registries are included with this distribution: AFRINIC, APNIC, LACNIC and RIPE NCC.

 To access ARIN's TAL, you will have to agree to ARIN's Relying Party Agreement.
 After that, the TAL will be emailed to the recipient.
 Please visit this ARIN web page for